Musashi1584/JediClass/X2JediClassWOTC/ReadMe.txt

 [i]"The Force is what gives a Jedi his power.
 It's an energy field created by all living things.
 It surrounds us and penetrates us.
 It binds the galaxy together." [/i]

-A preview of the force powers can be seen here https://youtu.be/TXoFliFNDNM

 The full list of the perks with description can be found here [url=https://steamcommunity.com/workshop/filedetails/discussion/1546501455/1736594593592400200/]Force Powers[/url]

 [i]"Don't be too proud of this technological terror you've constructed.
 The ability to destroy a planet is insignificant next to the power of the Force."[/i]